All Episodes

 And as I said yesterday, they then start calculating what the government cost of every rule in the tax code is.

-What's the cost to us, the government for the mortgage interest deduction?
+What's the cost to us, the government, for the mortgage interest deduction?

 What's the cost to us of allowing people to have their health care benefits not called income and therefore not taxable?

-Government looks at every dollar in this country as its own, and they look at the cost to the government of what your income is, what your taxes are, so forth and so on.
+Government looks at every dollar in this country as its own and they look at the cost to the government of what your income is, what your taxes are, so forth and so on.

-You and I, folks, we're gonna benefit.
+You and I, folks, we're going to benefit, which is a crock.

 Taxpayers would profit.

-Let me ask you a question.
+Now, me ask you a question.

 Let's say they go ahead and bail out General Motors and Ford.